aldryn/aldryn-docs/docs/how-to/installation.rst

 You'll be using the *Docker Quickstart Terminal* when working with Aldryn, so you can launch that when invited.

-Docker Quickstart Terminal is installed as application.
+Docker Quickstart Terminal is installed as an application.
 When launched, it will :ref:`open a new shell <launch-docker-quickstart-terminal>`.